Puerto Vallarta Gay Travel

 Puerto Vallarta is undeniably gay-friendly.
 You’ll see gay flags everywhere as you walk the city’s streets.
 With literally dozens of gay bars and clubs, there is certainly a huge affinity for the LGBT community.

-Puerto Vallarta Gay Travel: Where to Stay
+Gay Puerto Vallarta: Hotels & Where to Stay

 I recommend staying in the either the Centro neighborhood or the Emiliano Zapata Zona Romántica (Romantic Zone).
 These neighborhoods are most noteworthy and have a vibrant urban feel.
 Imagine low-rise buildings and cobblestone streets for a dozen or so blocks, lined with shops, markets and food carts.